 Easy Lamb Curry

 We love a good lamb curry.
 Left to himself, Graham would eat it every night of the week.
 In fact, the very first dish he ever cooked for me was a lamb curry.
 (Did I mention that lamb is his favourite meat?
-He loves my lamb curry in pita and South African bunny chow)
+(He loves my lamb curry in pita and this delicious Moroccan lamb pie).

-To be honest it didn’t taste too bad.
-What I liked about it was that he’d included potatoes and carrots in the same pan, which went really well with the flavour of the curry.
-The only drawback was that he’d used a jar of instant sauce.
+To be honest his lamb curry didn't taste too bad.
+What I liked about it was that he'd included potatoes and carrots in the same pan, which went really well with the flavour of the curry.
+The only drawback was that he'd used a jar of instant sauce.

 Made from scratch